Home Warranty Appliance Coverage: What's Covered and What's Not

 Built-in Exhaust Fan ✅ Yes Built-in kitchen exhaust fans commonly included

 The key qualifier across all these items: coverage applies to mechanical breakdowns caused by normal wear and tear.
-If your refrigerator simply stops cooling due to a failed compressor, that's covered.
-If it was damaged in a flood or misused, that's not.
+If your refrigerator stops cooling due to a failed compressor, that's covered.
+If it was damaged in a flood, hit by a power surge, or misused, that's not.

 Pincher's Pro Tip

 Appliance age is rarely a barrier to coverage.
-Major providers like American Home Shield and 2-10 Home Buyers Warranty cover appliances regardless of age — as long as the appliance is in good working condition when the policy begins.
+Major providers like American Home Shield and 2-10 Home Buyers Warranty cover appliances regardless of age, as long as the appliance is in good working condition when the policy begins.
+No inspection or maintenance records are required to buy a plan.

 For a broader look at everything a home warranty protects, see our complete home warranty coverage guide.